OpenGraphLabs/opengraph-explorer/client/src/shared/api/generated/docs/AnnotationsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **getAnnotationsByImageApiV1AnnotationsImageImageIdGet**
-> Array<AnnotationRead> getAnnotationsByImageApiV1AnnotationsImageImageIdGet()
+> Array<AnnotationClientRead> getAnnotationsByImageApiV1AnnotationsImageImageIdGet()

-Get all annotations for a specific image with client-friendly mask information
+Get all annotations for a specific image with client-friendly format (polygon data, no RLE)

 ### Example